-- Based on the "Regulations for Risk Management," the Risk Management Committee has been set as a subsidiary organization of the Executive Committee. - The Risk Management Committee checks and confirms the progress of handling major risk issues across the Chugai Group on a half-year basis.
-When a material individual issue arises, the Extraordinary Risk Management Committee meeting is held in which the risk countermeasures shall be discussed in an urgent manner (voluntary recall of LANIRAPID 0.1 mg tablets (in October); risk issues of the Chugai Group for 2023 (in December)). - The state of the approaches to the "risk issues of the Chugai Group" in 2021, and the main issues of 2022 were reported to the Board of Directors (in January). - "Enhancement of the cyber security management system and development of a BCP," "reconstruction of the company-wide information management system" and "construction of the third-party risk management system" have been set as the risk issues of the Chugai Group of 2022. - We have formulated business continuity management (BCM) guidelines and established quality control rules for BCPs, as well as established an all-hazards emergency response system and reviewed existing BCPs. - Regarding our response to the spread of COVID-19, we issued company-wide response policies (recommended telecommuting and stagger commuting, limited the number of employees and hours employees eat together, and restricted cross-prefectural travel, among other measures), while thoroughly implementing infection prevention measures for employees and measures to ensure business continuity. - CCC explicitly specifies the commitment to eliminating connection with any antisocial forces or groups.
-Accordingly, the Company addressed the elimination of connection with antisocial forces and groups.
+- Based on the "Regulations for Risk Management," the Risk Management Committee has been set as a subsidiary organization of the Executive Committee. - The Risk Management Committee holds quarterly discussions on the status of the Group's response to major risks and how risk management should be conducted, etc. An extraordinary Risk Management Committee meeting was held in December to update strategic risks based on external environmental trends and the risk recognition of the officers in charge, and to discuss the policy for disclosure of information outside the Group. - The state of the approaches to the "risk issues of the Chugai Group" in 2022, and the main issues of 2023 were reported to the Board of Directors (in January). - "Establishment of a system to respond to external environmental risks (geopolitical risks)" and "establishment of a third-party risk management system" have been set as the risk issues of the Chugai Group in 2023. - We have formulated business continuity management (BCM) guidelines and established quality control rules for BCPs, as well as established an all-hazards emergency response system and reviewed existing BCPs. - Earthquake BCP training was held at all locations (15 times in total).
+Assuming the occurrence of a security incident (ransomware attack) at a factory, training was conducted with the attendance of the Head of the Emergency Headquarters (Representative Director, President) on the coordination between the factory and the head office in the initial response and the Emergency Headquarters' response items in the event of company-wide business impact.